versionnow/docs/README.md

 ### Automatic VS Code Setup

-When installed in a VS Code workspace, vnow automatically:
+When you run vnow for the first time in a VS Code workspace, it will automatically:
+- Detect your VS Code workspace
-- Downloads vnow documentation (`versionnow/docs`) for context
+- Offer to download vnow documentation (`versionnow/docs`) for context
-- Enables it in your workspace settings for Copilot integration
+- Offer to enable it in your workspace settings for Copilot integration
-- Provides instant access to vnow command documentation
+- Provide instant access to vnow command documentation

-If automatic setup doesn't work, you can manually run:
+If you decline the automatic setup, you can manually run:
 ```bash
 vnow versionnow/docs
 vnow enable versionnow/docs